aadigwe/DiscourseContextModellingTTS/README.md

-# Approaches on Contextual Modelling for Conversational TTS
+# Contextual Modelling for Conversational TTS

 **Abstract:** This repo re-implements the model architecture from recent research studies that have proposed dialogue context modelling methods for predicting context-appropriate prosody for conversational turns within a dialogue.
+Assumes the data is multi-speaker - limit to 2 speakers for now

 <table>
   <tr>